facebookresearch/robust_mobo/README.md

 # Robust Multi-Objective Bayesian Optimization Under Input Noise

-This is the code associated with the paper "Robust Multi-Objective Bayesian Optimization Under Input Noise."
+This is the code associated with the paper "[Robust Multi-Objective Bayesian Optimization Under Input Noise](https://arxiv.org/abs/2202.07549)."

 Please cite our work if you find it useful.

     @misc{daulton2022robust,
-          title={Robust Multi-Objective Bayesian Optimization Under Input Noise}, author={Samuel Daulton and Sait Cakmak and Maximilian Balandat and Michael A. Osborne and Enlu Zhou and Eytan Bakshy}, year={2022}
+      title={Robust Multi-Objective Bayesian Optimization Under Input Noise}, author={Samuel Daulton and Sait Cakmak and Maximilian Balandat and Michael A. Osborne and Enlu Zhou and Eytan Bakshy}, year={2022},
+      eprint={2202.07549},
+      archivePrefix={arXiv},
+      primaryClass={cs.LG}
     }

 ## Getting started